kaneki0909/Kaida-ark/readme.md

 - All LXC containers are **unprivileged**
 - Wi-Fi used as outbound interface via `wlp4s0`
 - `vmbr1` enables NAT for full internet access
-- Project name inspired by “Kaida,” the server identity 😄
+- Project name inspired by “Kaida,” the server identity which stands for Baby Dragon 🐉😄

 ---